sbardian/gatsby-plugin-breadcrumb/README.md

 ### Breadcrumb component with `Click Tracking`

-The `<Breadcrumb>` component provides default breadcrumbs, while also allowing you to customize those breadcrumbs if you wish.
+The `<Breadcrumb />` component provides default breadcrumbs, while also allowing you to customize those breadcrumbs if you wish.

 ### Breadcrumb Props with `Click Tracking`